cwindolf/dartsort/README.md

 ## Suggested install steps:

-If you don't already have Python and Pytorch 2 installed, we recommend doing this with the Miniforge distribution of `conda`.
+If you don't already have Python and PyTorch 2 installed, we recommend doing this with the Miniforge distribution of `conda`.
 You can find info and installers for your platform [at Miniforge's GitHub repository](https://github.com/conda-forge/miniforge).
 After installing Miniforge, `conda` will be available on your computer for installing Python packages, as well as the newer and faster conda replacement tool `mamba`.
 We recommend using `mamba` instead of `conda` below, since the installation tends to be a lot faster with `mamba`.

 To install DARTsort, first clone this GitHub repository.